Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 VPN providers go beyond the mile on this front.

 The industry leaders leave no stone unturned to make their customer experience exceptional.
 As a VPN user, you’ll likely experience live chat support, a helpline number, email support, troubleshooting and FAQ sections, and even detailed tutorials.
-All these supports are here to ensure that your overall experience remains trouble-free as a VPN user.
+All these supports are here to ensure that your overall experience as a VPN user remains trouble-free.

 • Cost-effectiveness

-It would be unwise to ignore the cost front when we’re making an extensive proxy server v/s VPN comparison.
-If you pay due attention to the price of these two security tools, you’ll be able to find out that most of the proxy servers are available for free.
+It would be unwise to ignore the cost when making an extensive proxy server vs. VPN comparison.
+If you pay attention to the price of these two security tools, you’ll find that most proxy servers are available for free.

-Blame it on the far-reaching offerings of VPN; you have to spend more with this option.
+Blame it on the far-reaching offerings of VPN; you will spend more money on this option.

-Even with the most pocket-friendly option, you need to spend not less than $5 per month per user.
-With the use and features demanded, this cost increases.
+Even with the most pocket-friendly option, you need to spend at least $5 per month per user.
+This cost increases with the use and features demanded.

-When we see from the surface, it’s obvious to think that proxies are more cost-effective than VPNs.
-But, considering the offerings, the price of VPNs is fully justified.
-If you’re a bit concerned about the cost of using a VPN, you can avail of a free trial and experience its power in full swing.
+It’s obvious from the surface that proxies are more cost-effective than VPNs.
+However, considering the offerings, the price of VPNs is fully justified.
+If you’re concerned about the cost of using a VPN, you can avail of a free trial and experience its power in full swing.
 Most market players are offering a free trial of their VPN services.

-So, give it a try first, and then invest your hard money.
+So, try it first, and then invest your hard money.
 VPNs even offer a money-back guarantee.
 In a nutshell, you don’t have much to worry about regarding the high cost of a VPN, as you can try it before buying.

 • Targeted Customers